 NOT – The NOT operator is helpful in cases where multiple options are available within your query string.
 When people usually don’t want to see any result in their search results, they typically use this operator.

 Quotation Marks “” – When people want to search for an exact phrase, they use question marks around that phrase so they can get better search results.

 Parentheses () – Using parentheses allows you to separate the terms so preference can be given to the ones you have specified.

 How to Use Boolean Search Techniques in Recruiting?

-In Boolean search, the recruitment team uses a search technique that can find names, email addresses, and phone numbers.
+In Boolean search, the recruitment team uses a search technique that can find names, search email addresses, and phone numbers.
 They use Boolean searches to find people who fit certain criteria.
 For example, if you want to see all employees with the title of “director” or “manager” in your database, you would use a Boolean search.

 Recruiters can use Boolean searches to look for candidates who meet specific criteria such as location and job type.
 They can also use Boolean searches to identify people who might have similar skills or experience as those currently on staff.

 - If you are looking for an accountant with 10 years of experience, you might create a Boolean search using the name “accountant” and “10 years” as your criteria.